Dynamical deconfinement transition driven by density of excitations

 The underlying mechanism of this transition can be understood by studying the dynamics of an effective single kink model, previously employed to study the quasi-localized excitations and suppression of transport in one-dimensional spin chains \cite{LRIM_CONF_1,single_kink1}.
 The semi-classical limit of the single kink model is given by the Hamiltonian,

 where,

-and $(k,q) \in [0,2\pi]\times [1,N-1]$ \cite{SeeSupplementalMaterial}.
-Within this framework we define the localization length for a given system parameters, $\xi_{loc}$ as the maximum distance traced by the single kink initialized at rest with the maximum possible energy that is by solving for maximum $q$ in the equation,
+and $(k,q) \in [0,2\pi]\times [1,N-1]$ (see Appendix for further details).
+Within this framework we define the localization length for a given system parameters, $\xi_{loc}$ as the maximum distance traced by the single kink initialized at rest with the maximum possible energy.
+This is extracted by solving for maximum $q$ in the equation,

 $\xi_{loc}$ provides a natural threshold for deconfinement transition.
-If the separation between kinks is larger than localization length, $ l = 1/\langle \hat{k} \rangle \gg \xi_{loc}$ the kinks undergo persistent Bloch oscillations localized at their site of origin, however when $ 1/\langle \hat{k} \rangle \lessapprox \xi_{loc}$, kinks scatter and delocalize, effectively destroying confinement.
+When the separation between kinks is larger than localization length, $ l = 1/\langle \hat{k} \rangle \gg \xi_{loc}$ the meson picture remains valid and pair of domain wall kinks undergo uncorrelated Bloch oscillations localized at their site of origin.
+However, when $ 1/\langle \hat{k} \rangle \lessapprox \xi_{loc}$, the meson picture breaks down and kinks interact and scatter, effectively destroying confinement \cite{birnkammer2022prethermalization}.
 We can extract the corresponding transition temperature by solving the following equation for $\beta$,

 where $\overline{\langle \hat{k}_{\beta}(t) \rangle}$ is the time averaged $\text{Tr}[\hat{\rho}_{\beta}(t)\hat{k}]$.
 It is apparent from Figure \ref{fig:kink_avg_meson_mass} that $\overline{\langle \hat{k}_{\beta}(t) \rangle} = \text{Tr}[\hat{\rho}_{\tilde{\beta}}\hat{k}]$ holds true for all values of $\beta$.
 By substituting this relation into Equation \ref{eq:extract_T_crit}, the transition temperature can be determined numerically.
 In Figure \ref{fig:slope_temp_alpha}, the dashed horizontal lines represent the deconfinement transition temperatures obtained using this method.
 Despite the simplicity of the single-kink model, it demonstrates a strong predictive capacity for transition temperature.\\ This observation can be realized in trapped-ion experiments and other Atomic, Molecular, and Optical (AMO) platforms \cite{DYN_PT_expt_1,DYN_PT_expt_2,LRIM_CONF_expt,LRIM_EXPT1,LRIM_EXPT2,LRIM_EXPT3,LRIM_EXPT4,LRIM_EXPT5,LRIM_EXPT6} that are capable of initiating the global quench protocol from an initial product state.
 The post-quench evolution of a mixed state can be realized by independently evolving individual pure states within the given mixed state and subsequently computing the weighted ensemble average of the individual pure state evolution: $\hat{\rho}_{\beta}(0) \rightarrow \hat{\rho}_{\beta}(t) = \sum_{n} P_{\beta}(n) \ket{n(t)} \bra{n(t)}$, where $\ket{n(t)} = e^{-i t \hat{H}} \ket{n}$ and $P_{\beta}(n) = e^{-\beta E_n} / \sum_n e^{-\beta E_n}$.
 State $\ket{n}$ represents the eigenstate of $\hat{H}_0$, and $E_n$ corresponds to the associated eigenvalue.
 Notably, this procedure scales exponentially with the system size.
 However, for practical purposes, it is feasible to consider only the dominant states, based on how $P_{\beta}(n)$ decays with $n$.
 This is particularly applicable to low-temperature states.\\